benkant/rf_audit/README.md

 - the physical rocker switch (to enable, say, Tor)
 - OpenVPN Server
 - WireGuard Client and Server
-- other modes of WLAN access for the Mudi (tethering, 4G)
+- other modes of WAN access for the Mudi (tethering, 4G)

+Given the open nature of the device (one can `ssh` into it, and add and remove arbitrary Linux packages), this should be reasonably easy.

+As always the hardware, in our case specifically, the baseband processor (in the _Mudi_'s case the _Quectel EP06_ unit), as well as other components, present auditing challenges.

 ## Analysis and conclusions